 - SoftBank pre-installed games require 3G service to start.

 If you're looking for a specific preloaded game, you'll have to know what phone model that game was pre-installed on.
-Team member Kraze has made a list of pre-installed games on AU phones, which can be found here.
-NaoyaShinota and I also made a list for DoCoMo phones.
-As of the writing of this article, SoftBank phones do not have a list of games due to a lack of documentation.
+NaoyaShinota and I made a list for DoCoMo phones.
+You can find the list for AU phones here and the list for SoftBank phones here.

 This brings us to the final precaution, which is acknowledging that much of this is unfortunately luck based.
 You have to hope that the owner selling the phone has not deleted the demos, and in the case of BREW games, hope that the seller has left their SIM card in the phone.
 Therefore, each time you buy a phone from Japan, there will always be a chance that its pre-installed games will not be there.
 Like you, we wish it wasn't this way, but we have to make the best of our situation.